KDCube ReAct Agent

 - Enforce per-file and total-message size caps

-- Run ClamAV antivirus scan (when
+- Run ClamAV antivirus scan when the deployment enables

-APP_AV_SCAN=1, always enabled in production) - Run preflight validation: MIME-type allowlist via magic sniffing, PDF heuristic checks, ZIP/OOXML structural checks, macro blocking
+APP_AV_SCAN=1 - Run preflight validation: MIME-type allowlist via magic sniffing, PDF heuristic checks, ZIP/OOXML structural checks, macro blocking

 - If allowed, store via